We constantly receive messages asking us to look into the zoning on a property, confirm the zoning, verify the zoning, etc.

 Checking the zoning on a property is not always straightforward, but it can be done with the right tools.
 We will give you the tools to draw your own conclusions about the zoning on whatever property you may be concerned about.
 But if you don’t feel like it, you can try reaching out to the city here, heading down to Licenses and Inspections at 1401 JFK Blvd. to sit with someone, or you can cut right to the chase and pull the city’s certification here.

 We’ll walk you through the steps you can take to figure out the zoning yourself.
-You can also set up a consultation with someone from our team and we will be happy to help you figure out the zoning.

 Figure out the Base Zoning Classification